beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 ## Procedure ##

+# Part 1 - Port Scanning and Enumeration #

 Start with a `nmap` scan with the `-sS` switch and go have a coffee while it runs.
 The `-sS` switch asks `nmap` to perform a `SYN Stealth scan` which is a relatively stealthy (remember that we are told that stealth is important in this challenge) and quick scan.
 A `SYN Stealth scan` never opens a full TCP connection and instead relies on sending  `SYN` packets and waiting for a `SYN/ACK` or `RST` responses.